AwalaApp/network-website/tech-overview.md

 - The identity public key of the node.
 - The initial ECDH public key of the node.

 These connections parameters are safe to distribute publicly.
-In fact, we at Relaycorp distribute our private nodes with their pubic peers' connection parameters embedded in the software so that they won't need to be fetched from the Internet.
+In fact, we at Relaycorp distribute our private nodes with their public peers' connection parameters embedded in the software so that they won't need to be fetched from the Internet.
 For example:

 - The Awala Gateway for Android has the [connection parameters for the gateway `frankfurt.relaycorp.cloud`](https://github.com/relaycorp/relaynet-gateway-android/blob/9ed06f48008aa2be56d42b8ab4f34e7764d2ae81/app/src/main/res/raw/public_gateway_cert.der).
 - The Awala Ping for Android has the [connection parameters for the endpoint `ping.awala.services`](https://github.com/relaycorp/awala-ping-android/blob/4ab494bde91ec0a86d6c7b2afa323a02b7543b92/app/src/main/res/raw/default_public_peer_connection_params.der).